-In the Super Over, Ben Stokes and Jos Buttler came out to bat for England while Trent Boult was nominated as New Zealand’s bowler.
+In this One Over Eliminator, Ben Stokes and Jos Buttler (who not coincidentally has the third highest strike rate in ODI) came out to bat for England while Trent Boult was nominated as bowler for New Zealand.
 England scored 15 from their six balls without losing a wicket.

 In reply, Martin Guptill and James Neesham were New Zealand’s nominated batsman and, after five deliveries, they had scored 14 runs.
 Needing two runs from Jofra Archer’s final ball, Guptill was run out going for a second and the scores were subsequently tied.
 Boundary countback was then used to determine that England had won the match.

-This was the first Super Over in men’s 50 Over cricket and, to date, there has been just one other.
+After this, there has been just one other super over in men’s 50 Over cricket to date.
 In November 2020, Pakistan and Zimbabwe played out a Super Over in their ODI series.
 Pakistan lost their two wickets for just two runs and Zimbabwe made the three runs required to win without losing a wicket.

 The First International Super Over

-Chris Gayle scored all of West Indies 25 runs in the Super Over and New Zealand’s supplementary innings ended when they lost both of their wickets after the first five balls.
+Chris Gayle scored all of West Indies 25 runs in the Super Over and the supplementary innings of New Zealand ended when they lost both of their wickets after the first five balls.
 Ties are more common in T20 cricket and we’ve seen far more Super Overs in the shorter form of the game.

 By the end of 2020, 14 Super Overs had been used in men’s T20is.

-The women’s game employs Super Overs too and, at the same point in time, there had been just one Super Over in women’s T20 internationals.
+The women’s game employs Super Overs too and, at the same point in time, there had been just one Super Over in a women’s T20 international match.

 Double Super Over at the IPL

-The 2019 ODI World Cup Final will never be forgotten but tied Super Overs are rare.
-The Indian Premier League is the biggest T20 franchise competition in world cricket but there has only been one case of a tied Super Over to date.
+The 2019 ODI Cricket World Cup Final will never be forgotten but tied Super Overs are rare.
+The Indian Premier League is the biggest T20 franchise competition in world cricket but there has only been one case to date that a Super Over ended in a tie.